SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 Literals

 - Format to define literals under data is as follow.
-Literals can be accessed in any of responses as {{Literals.<literal name>}}

 ::